4 - 8 May 2026 • Colombo, Sri Lanka

-Standard presentations will be 12 minutes long, followed by 3 minutes for Q&A. To keep sessions running smoothly, moderators will strictly enforce time limits.
+Standard presentations will be 10 minutes long.
+We suggest 8 minutes, followed by 2 minutes for Q&A. To keep sessions running smoothly, moderators will strictly enforce time limits.

 Session Procedures: